 Why Should I Strength Train During Pregnancy?

 Let’s face it, carrying a baby is hard work and giving birth is a colossal challenge.
 But taking care of a small human in addition to everything else you already do in your life?
 Now that’s a superhuman task.
 The good news is that you’ll be more prepared than ever if you continue to strength train throughout your pregnancy.
-According to the ACOG (American Congress of Obstetricians and Gynecologists), strength training during pregnancy has been shown to:
+According to the ACOG (American Congress of Obstetricians and Gynecologists), exercise during pregnancy has been shown to:

 - Reduce backaches and constipation